nigeltao/nigeltao.github.io/blog/2024/xz-lzma-part-3-literal-only-lzma.md

 - The first 1 is whether the high 0x80 bit is 0.
 For ASCII text, this probability will be big.
 - The next 2 is for the second-high 0x40 bit.
-- The next 4 is for the second-high 0x20 bit.
+- The next 4 is for the third-high 0x20 bit.
-- The next 8 is for the third-high 0x10 bit.
+- The next 8 is for the fourth-high 0x10 bit.
-- ...
+- The next 16 is for the fifth-high 0x08 bit.
+- The next 32 is for the sixth-high 0x04 bit.
-- The next 64 is for the second-low 0x02 bit.
+- The next 64 is for the seventh-high (second-low) 0x02 bit.
 - The next 128 is for the low 0x01 bit.

 Expanding on "The next 2 is for the second-high 0x40 bit", these probabilities